Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Experimental results and discussion

-In the region 1, current modulation in the pumping stage excludes the laser mode-hop current so that the continuous optical pumping profile with a small $R_1$ causes the small $S_0$.
+In region 1, the current modulation in the pumping stage excludes the laser mode-hop current so that the continuous optical pumping profile with a small $R_1$ causes a small $S_0$.
 Additionally, the current in the probing stage brings the laser frequency into on-resonance, resulting in a small beam intensity due the strong absorption.
-These lead to the small FID amplide as depicted by the black line in Fig.~\ref{fig:modehopeff}~(d).
-In the region 2, current modulation in the pumping stage does not contain the mode-hop current like the region 1.
-However, $R_1$ of the region 2 is smaller than region 1 as shown in the insets of Fig.~\ref{fig:modehopeff}~(d).
-Hence, $S_0$ of the region 2 is expected to be smaller than that of the region 1.
-On the other hand, the laser frequency at the probing stage is off-resonant so that the spin relaxation rate is much smaller than that of region 1.
+These factors lead to the small FID amplitude as depicted by the black line in Fig.~\ref{fig:modehopeff}~(d).
+In region 2, the current modulation in the pumping stage does not contain the mode-hop current, as in region 1.
+However, the value of $R_1$ in region 2 is smaller than that in region 1 as shown in the insets of Fig.~\ref{fig:modehopeff}~(d).
+Hence, $S_0$ of the region 2 is expected to be smaller than that of region 1.
+On the other hand, the laser frequency in the probing stage is off-resonant, resulting in a spin relaxation rate that is much smaller than that in region 1.
 The resulting FID signal is depicted by the green line in Fig.~\ref{fig:modehopeff}~(d), whose amplitude is slightly smaller than region 1 (black line).
-In the region 3, the mode-hop current is included in the current modulation, resulting in a highly discontinuous modulation profile.
-A large $S_0$ is produced and a large Faraday rotation occurs at the probing stage.
-In this region laser frequency at the probing stage is on-resonant.
-The absorption of the laser beam, therefore, results in a degradation of FID amplitude, as shown in red line in Fig.~\ref{fig:modehopeff}~(d).
-The maximum FID amplitude is shown in the region 4, as depicted by the blue line in Fig.~\ref{fig:modehopeff}~(d).
-A large $S_0$ is induced because the current modulation including the laser mode-hop current realize a discontinous optical pumping profile with a large $R_1$.
-The off-resonant beam minimizes absorption at the probing stage so that a large FID amplitude is induced compared to region 3.
-Moreover, the spin relaxation rate of the region 4 is slower compared to that of region 3, which is beneficial in terms of magnetometer sensitivities.
+In region 3, the mode-hop current is included in the current modulation, resulting in a highly discontinuous modulation profile.
+A large $S_0$ is produced and a large Faraday rotation occurs in the probing stage.
+In this region the laser frequency in the probing stage is on-resonance.
+The absorption of the laser beam, therefore, results in a degradation in FID amplitude, as shown by the red line in Fig.~\ref{fig:modehopeff}~(d).
+The maximum FID amplitude is in region 4, as shown by the blue line in Fig.~\ref{fig:modehopeff}~(d).
+A large $S_0$ is induced because the current modulation, including the laser mode-hop current, results in a discontinuous optical pumping profile with a large $R_1$.
+The off-resonant beam minimizes absorption in the probing stage, inducing a large FID amplitude compared to region 3.
+In addition, the spin relaxation rate in region 4 is slower than in region 3, which is beneficial for magnetometer sensitivity.